astronomer/starship/astro-migration-provider/README.md

           env_include_list=["FOO", "BAR"]
       )
     ```
-3. In the DAG params, update the default values for `astro_token` and `deployment_url`
-4. Update the list of environment variable names under the `env_include_list` parameter that need to be migrated to Astronomer.
+3. Update the list of environment variable names under the `env_include_list` parameter that need to be migrated to Astronomer.
 Please note that if you have existing environment variables on Astronomer that are not included here - they will need to be recreated in Astronomer.
-5. (Optional) - if there are any Airflow Variables or Airflow Connections that should NOT be migrated, add them to the `variable_exclude_list` & `connection_exclude_list` parameters.
+4. (Optional) - if there are any Airflow Variables or Airflow Connections that should NOT be migrated, add them to the `variable_exclude_list` & `connection_exclude_list` parameters.
-6. Deploy these changes to your source Airflow environment
+5. Deploy these changes to your source Airflow environment
-7. In the source Airflow environment, create the following Airflow variables:
+6. In the source Airflow environment, create the following Airflow variables:
    - `astro_token`:  To get user token for astronomer navigate to [cloud.astronomer.io/token](https://cloud.astronomer.io/token) and login using your Astronomer credentials
    - `deployment_url`: To retrieve a deployment URL - navigate to the deployment that you'd like to migrate to in the Astronomer UI, click `Open Airflow` and copy the page URL (excluding `/home` on the end of the URL)
-8. Unpause the `astronomer_migration_dag` and let it run.
+7. Unpause the `astronomer_migration_dag` and let it run.
 Once the DAG successfully runs, your connections, variables, and environment variables should all be migrated to Astronomer